BioJulia/ProteinSecondaryStructures.jl/docs/src/explanation.md

 ## Overview

-This package uses STRIDE or DSSP to compute secondary structures of proteins from their PDB files.
+This package uses STRIDE or DSSP to compute secondary structures of proteins from their structure files:

+- STRIDE supports reading PDB files.
+- DSSP supports reading both PDB and mmCIF files.

 ## Secondary structure classes